challyed/Masshole/README.md

 In addition, it would be cool if you can add Google map views (map view and Google car view)

 # Day 3? thoughts
+ Find the information 1st and then plan layout.
 ## Accidents information
 * 8090 items